m-a-s-h-e-d/discord-foundry-assistant/README.md

-# shion-bot
+# Discord Foundry Assistant
-A multi purpose Discord bot with various text channel games and administrative tools.
+A C# Discord bot that helps with Foundry tasks of handling discord voice channels based on Foundry webhook commands.